kengibson1111/tour-of-go/README.md

   the underlying slice implementation, still not sure if the memory is on the stack or heap based on the sample code.

-* slices (range) - when a slice subset is specified using [], a new pointer to the same backing array is created.
-This is where golang has made a slice more than just a pointer.
-Only the specified range is visible in the newly created slice because the pointer, capacity, and length are unique to the newly created slice.

 * slices (make) - the introduction of make() which could be allocating on the stack or heap.
 The int array for a is created and the slice is pointing to the start of the backing array storage.
 The int array for b is created and the slice is pointing to the array storage for b.
 Two slice pointers, two separate int arrays.
 Then